ory/sdk/clients/kratos/java/docs/IdentityApi.md

 Extend a Session

 Calling this endpoint extends the given session ID.
 If &#x60;session.earliest_possible_extend&#x60; is set it will only extend the session after the specified time has passed.
+This endpoint returns per default a 204 No Content response on success.
+Older Ory Network projects may return a 200 OK response with the session in the body.
+Returning the session as part of the response will be deprecated in the future and should not be relied upon.
+This endpoint ignores consecutive requests to extend the same session and returns a 404 error in those scenarios.
+This endpoint also returns 404 errors if the session does not exist.
 Retrieve the session ID from the &#x60;/sessions/whoami&#x60; endpoint / &#x60;toSession&#x60; SDK method.

 ### Example
 ```java